The Need For Speed: Rapid Refitting Techniques for Bayesian Spectral Characterization of the Gravitational Wave Background Using PTAs: Results

-Finally, test the efficacy of Bayesian recovery between our proposed methods and the full likelihood with $p$--$p$ plots, as shown in \autoref{fig:pp-plot}.
+Finally, we test the efficacy of Bayesian recovery between our proposed methods and the full likelihood with $p$--$p$ plots, as shown in \autoref{fig:pp-plot}.
 If we were to draw our injected spectral characteristics from the same priors as employed in our Bayesian analysis, then we would expect to recover our injections within the $p\%$-credible region for $p\%$ of our simulations.
-However in our analyses---even with the full likelihood---we see bias, causing deviation from the diagonal $p$--$p$ plot, because we drew our characteristics from the SMBHB populations of \citet{rosado}, and other analysis approximations.
+However in our analyses---even with the full likelihood---we see bias, causing deviation from the diagonal $p$--$p$ plot, since we drew our injected characteristics from the SMBHB populations of \citet{rosado}, and other analysis approximations.
 Instead, we compare the relative efficacy of our refit methods to the full likelihood analysis by taking the difference in $p$--$p$ recovery between the full likelihood and our refit methods.
 A perfect comparison would give zero difference for all $p$.
 The PTA free-spectrum refit has the smallest differences from the full likelihood, showing deviations around zero mostly within a $1\sigma$ confidence interval, where $\sigma=\sqrt{p(1-p)/100}$ is the binomial standard error for a sample of 100 realizations \citep{bilby}.
-GFL Lite shows more deviations from the full likelihood, which are typically within a $1\sigma$ confidence interval on $\log_{10}A$, and within $3\sigma$ for the spectral index.
+GFL Lite shows more deviation from the full likelihood than the PTA free-spectrum refit, but these remain typically within a $1\sigma$ confidence interval on $\log_{10}A$, and within $2\sigma$ for the spectral index.

+For more context, we compare \autoref{fig:pp-plot} to a gallery of toy univariate distribution comparisons in \autoref{fig:pp-explanation}.
+For the PTA free-spectrum refit, the $p$-$p$ plot for $\log_{10}A$ is similar to the center top panel of \autoref{fig:pp-explanation}, which suggests this method may underestimate $\log_{10}A$ relative to the full PTA likelihood.
+Meanwhile, the spectral index recovery appears similar to the left middle panel, suggesting that the width of the recovered $\gamma$ posterior is narrower than the full PTA likelihood.
+By contrast, the $p$-$p$ plot for $\log_{10}A$ and $\gamma$ for GFL Lite appear similar to the right middle panel and top center panel of \autoref{fig:pp-explanation} respectively, suggesting a typically wider recovered $\log_{10}A$ posterior, and a slightly underestimated $\gamma$ recovery.
+These are again likely due to compounding of small inaccuracies in our density estimators over many frequencies (and pulsars).
+However, overall these refitting methods achieve excellent parameter posterior recovery when compared to the full PTA likelihood.